nodejs/abi-stable-node/napi_js_data.md

   napi_object,
   napi_function,
   napi_external,
-}
+} napi_valuetype;
 ```

 #### Description
-Describes the type of a napi_value.
-This generally corresponds with the types described
+Describes the type of a `napi_value`.
+This generally corresponds to the types described
 in [Section 6.1 of the ECMAScript Language Specification](https://tc39.github.io/ecma262/#sec-ecmascript-language-types).
-In addition to types in that section, `napi_value_type` also can represent Functions and Objects with external data.
+In addition to types in that section, `napi_value_type` can also represent Functions and Objects with external data.

 ### *napi_typedarray_type*

 #### Definition
 ```
-enum napi_typedarray_type {
+typedef enum {
   napi_int8_array,
   napi_uint8_array,
   napi_uint8_clamped_array,